V-Sekai/manuals/docs/decisions/20211212-create-steamdeck-hardware-proxy-by-installing-fedora-silverblue-and-steam-2.md

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 1. Install Ventoy on a USB Stick
-1. Install iso of Fedora Kinoite onto the drive on Ventoy
+1. Install iso of Fedora Silverblue onto the drive on Ventoy
-1. Install Fedora Kinoite onto hardware proxy defined in another proposal.
+1. Install Fedora Silverblue onto hardware proxy defined in another proposal.
 1. Install Steam via RPMFusion

 ## Positive Consequences <!-- optional -->